 Does Cura work with Ender 3 Pro?

-The simple answer to this question is an unequivocal yes.
+Yes.
+In fact, Cura is usually the preferred slicer for an Ender 3 Pro.
 The 3D slicer settings for the Ender 3 Pro have been designed for use by even the least knowledgeable users, effectively making them ideal for students and newbies alike.

 The Pro comes with an SD card that contains the Cura 3D slicer software tool.
 However, this version can be used only on a Windows run ecosystem.
-But there is no need to worry as such, since the Mac and Linux versions can be directly downloaded from the Ultimaker website absolutely free.
+But the Mac and Linux versions can be directly downloaded from the Ultimaker website and work great.

 As a general rule, Cura works pretty well on the Pro and you won’t need to tinker around the default settings as such.
 There is a dedicated profile for the 3 Pro and you can simply get to work once you load it onto your system.
 If Cura is not your thing you can also download Simplify 3D and it will also give you excellent results since it too, has a dedicated profile for this model.